ouya/docs/java.md

 	// Your developer id can be found in the Developer Portal public static final String DEVELOPER_ID = "00000000-0000-0000-0000-000000000000";

-	// Both of these values will be emailed to you by the OUYA team after you've been
+	// Both of these values will be emailed to you by the Cortex TV team after you've been
-	// selected by the OUYA team
-	public static final String XIAOMI_APP_ID = "0000000000000";
+	// selected by the Cortex TV team public static final String XIAOMI_APP_ID = "0000000000000";
 	public static final String XIAOMI_APP_KEY = "000000000000000000";